Postcards From the Long, Dark History of Castle Rock, Maine

 Time’s a little fuzzy by design in the haunting 1983 film The Dead Zone.
 Its protagonist spends years unconscious, awakening in a world that’s changed.
 But the film ends in the midst of an election season that, the surrounding technology suggests, places it sometime in the early ’80s.
 Other elements suggest it, too: The economic disparity seen in Cujo has led to a deepening political division, paving the way for Martin Sheen’s Greg Stillson, a sinister politician with a populist agenda that hides craven and possibly insane motivations who freely attacks the press (ahem), to take advantage of the situation.

 Director David Cronenberg portrays Castle Rock as a snowy, overcast place, an idyllic small town turned dreary when it’s not outright nightmarish.
 Christopher Walken stars as Johnny Smith, a schoolteacher who awakens from a coma with the power to see the future.
 This leads Castle Rock sheriff George Bannerman (Tom Skerritt) to enlist him to search for the Castle Rock Strangler, a serial killer plaguing the town.
 (Played by Sandy Ward, Bannerman also makes an appearance in Cujo where he’s mauled to death by the dog.
-R.I.P.
-Sheriff Bannerman.)
-That the Strangler can even claim victims in Castle Rock’s scenic, central gazebo suggests just how fall the town has fallen.
+RIP Sheriff Bannerman.)
+That the Strangler can even claim victims in Castle Rock’s scenic, central gazebo suggests just how far the town has fallen.
 Even more disturbingly, the film treats the Strangler as a herald for Stillson, whose seductive message draws in seemingly right-minded people like Johnny’s old flame Sarah (Brooke Adams), intensifying his dislocation and despair.
 Changing times can make the places we love and the people who live there unrecognizable, even repugnant.

 1991: The Dark Half